UNamurCSFaculty/B2Scala/README.md

 such an object in your new program.

-Concretely, save this subdirectory on your computer, enter it and execute in sequence
+Concretely, save this subdirectory on your computer, enter it at the level of the ``build.sbt`` file and execute in sequence

 - ``sbt compile``
 - ``sbt run``

-The code in the ``needham_schroeder.scala`` file should execute and deliver the behavior described in the joined article.
+The code in the ``needham_schroeder.scala`` file should execute and deliver the behavior described in the article [the_b2scala_tool.pdf](https://github.com/UNamurCSFaculty/B2Scala/blob/main/the_b2scala_tool.pdf).

 Further tests can be made by modifying this file at will.
+A tutorial on how to do that is given below.

 ## Example package with B2Scala as a library